Foreign

 The hat was sewn from nylon.

-The hair became white.
+My hair became white.

 Τhe watch remained steel.